Immigrate to Canada from Somalia – Updated Guidelines

 For example, you get points if you or your spouse/partner completed at least 2 academic years of full-time study (in a program at least 2 years long) at a secondary or post-secondary school in Canada.
 Full-time study means at least 15 hours of classes per week.
 You must have stayed in good academic standing (as set out by the school) during that time.

 You may receive additional points if your spouse or partner did at least 1 year of full-time work in Canada on a valid work permit or while authorized to work in Canada.

-The federal and Quebec governments operate a number of business investor and entrepreneur immigration programs that offer excellent opportunities to Somalis for obtaining Canadian permanent resident status.
-In addition many provinces offer business or investment streams under their Provincial Nominee Programs that are available to Somalis.
+The federal and Quebec governments operate a number of business investor and entrepreneur immigration programs that offer excellent opportunities for obtaining Canadian permanent resident status.
+In addition many provinces offer business or investment streams under their Provincial Nominee Programs that are available.
 Some of the popular ones include Canada Start-up Visa Program and Quebec Immigrant Investor Program.

-In the following sections we have simplified for you the steps that you need to take to immigrate from Somali to Canada using a 10-step guide.
+In the following sections we have simplified for you the steps that you need to take to immigrate to Canada from Somalia, using a 10-step guide.
 Follow the basic steps below to get started.

 Step 1 – Where to Live in Canada

 It is important to decide about the best places to live in Canada based on your personal needs.
 For instance, you need to determine if you want to move to a family friendly province known for the best education systems and daycare programs in the country or if you want to move to a Canadian province with best economic factors like jobs.